You want to make your forms as easy to fill out as possible. That’s where checkboxes come in.

 In HTML, a checkbox is an <input element> with a type attribute defined as "checkbox".
 The complete syntax is:

 A checkbox typically contains a name and value attribute as well.
 This name/value pair will be submitted to the server when the form is submitted.

 For example, let’s say a form with checkboxes is asking about how someone heard about your business.
 In that case, the name attribute of each input element might be “source.”
 One of the value attributes of the input element might be instagram.
 So the data submitted to the server would be "source=instagram."

 If the value attribute is not specified, then the reported value is "on" by default.

-Let’s look at some examples of checkboxes below.
+Let’s look at some examples of checkboxes below, starting with this video.